michael2012z/BitBible/markdown/KJV/files/Ps.md

 24. And had rained down manna upon them to eat, and had given them of the corn of heaven.

-25. Man did eat angels’ food: he sent them meat to the full.Man…: or, Every one did eat the bread of the mighty
+25. Man did eat angels’ food: he sent them meat to the full.

-26. He caused an east wind to blow in the heaven: and by his power he brought in the south wind.to blow: Heb. to go
+26. He caused an east wind to blow in the heaven: and by his power he brought in the south wind.

-27. He rained flesh also upon them as dust, and feathered fowls like as the sand of the sea:feathered…: Heb. fowl of wing
+27. He rained flesh also upon them as dust, and feathered fowls like as the sand of the sea:

 28. And he let it fall in the midst of their camp, round about their habitations.